skypanther/PiLit/readme.md

 I mounted four double-gang boxes, to hold 8 outlets, into a small sheet of plywood.
 I broke the tabs between the top & bottom outlet in each so that I could wire up the 16 receptacles separately.
 You'll see I have them numbered 1-16 in the above.
 I have one additional outlet into which I can plug the Raspberry Pi and Sainsmart board (yeah, I know I could feed them both power off the same wallpack).

 I put the board into a plastic storage tub.
 I cut a flap in the side.
-All the outlets are wired up to show power cords that I plug into extension cords run across the yard to my garage.
+All the outlets are wired up to short power cords that I plug into extension cords run across the yard to my garage.
 Those three cords, plus the 16 for the Christmas lights are fed through the flap in the side.
 This makes the setup pretty reasonably water/snow proof.
 Despite some howling winds and heavy snows, I had no water or snow get inside the box.

 I found it helpful to put small tape flags on each of the jumper wires that ran from the Pi to the relay board.
 These I numbered with the outlet number.